trh-x/bill-react/README.md

 I used React to create a set of modular components to render the view, and used Flux to manage the data flow.
 Writing in ES6 was refreshing, I have been using CoffeeScript recently so it's good to get exposure to the next generation of vanilla JS.

-To run in the browser, Browserify is used to transpile ES6 to ES5 and bundle the modules together according to their dependencies.
+To run in the browser, Browserify is used with Babel to transpile ES6 to ES5 and bundle the modules together according to their dependencies.
 Bootstrap is used for some simple out-of-the-box styles to present the view.

 Following best practice and aware of the assessment criteria, I developed using TDD/BDD with unit tests written in Jest covering the entire codebase.